Hybrid Geometry-Adaptive MCMC for Bayesian Inference in Higher-Order Ising Models: Markov Chain Monte Carlo Algorithm

+so if $\lambda_{\min}(I_M(\bm{\theta})) \ll 1$, many distinct $\bm{\theta}$ produce nearly identical likelihoods.
+In this model, the principal causes of structural or practical non-identifiability are: \begin{enumerate} \item \emph{Symmetries / transformations:} if there exists a nontrivial transformation $T$ on $\Omega$ under which the sufficient statistics $s(\mathbf{x})$ transform in a way that can be absorbed by a reparametrisation of $\bm{\theta}$, then distinct $\bm{\theta}$ may induce the same $P_{\bm{\theta}}$; \item \emph{Approximate linear dependence of sufficient statistics:} if the components of $s(\mathbf{x})$ are (nearly) linearly dependent under $P_{\bm{\theta}}$ then $\mbox{Cov}_{\bm{\theta}}(s)$ will be nearly singular; \item \emph{Limited / noisy data:} small $M$ (or large observational noise) reduces the information $I_M(\bm\theta)$ and can render estimation ill-posed in practice. \end{enumerate}

+For the inverse Ising model with two- and three-body terms, identifiability is equivalent to injectivity of $\bm{\theta} \mapsto \bm{\mu}(\bm{\theta})$, or equivalently, positive definiteness of $I_M(\bm{\theta})$.
+When $I_M(\bm{\theta})$ has very small eigenvalues, likelihood-based inference and standard MCMC sampling become slow or unreliable unless degeneracies are handled explicitly (e.g.\ via reparametrisation, informative priors, or penalisation).
+We demonstrate this behavior numerically in Section~\ref{test}.

-\section{Markov Chain Monte Carlo algorithm}
+\section{Markov Chain Monte Carlo Algorithm}

-The classical Metropolis Hastings sampling for this problem leads to bad mixing due to high correlations between variables.
-Hence, three advanced sampling algorithms were developed to mitigate the mixing and convergence issues.
-In particular, we considered adaptive Metropolis Hastings (AMH), Metropolis-adjusted Langevin algorithm (MALA), and Hamiltonian Monte Carlo (HMC) algorithms.
+Sampling from the posterior distribution $p(\bm{\theta} | \mathbf{X})$ for the three-body Ising model is challenging due to strong correlations between parameters.
+Standard Metropolis-Hastings (MH) sampling exhibits poor mixing.
+We therefore developed a hybrid sampler combining three advanced MCMC methods: Adaptive Metropolis-Hastings (AMH), Hamiltonian Monte Carlo (HMC), and concepts from the Metropolis-Adjusted Langevin Algorithm (MALA).
+This hybrid approach falls under the broader class of \textit{coupling techniques} \citep{Jacob_O’Leary_Atchadé_2020, O’Leary_Wang_Jacob_2020}.
 While all three improved the mixing, the most consistent method found was a combination of all three.